xgdapg/wtk/README.md

 Secret key for secure cookie. (default: "foobar")
 Set it to a different string if you want to use secret cookie or session.
 #### SessionName
-The session id is stored in cookie named with SessionName. (default: "XGOSESSID")
+The session id is stored in a cookie named with SessionName. (default: "XGOSESSID")
 #### SessionTTL
 The session live time in server side.
 Any operation with the session (get,set) will reset the time. (default: 900)
 #### EnableGzip
-Enable to compress the response content with gzip. (default: true)
+Enable xgo to compress the response content with gzip. (default: true)
-If you are using fcgi mode behind a web server like nginx that also uses gzip, you may need to set EnableGzip to false.
+If you are using fcgi mode behind a web server (like nginx) which  is  also using gzip, you may need to set EnableGzip to false.

 ## Config
 You can set the values of all the variables above in a config file.